puppetlabs/puppetdb/documentation/configure.markdown

 legal value), the names will be matched as [Java regular expresions][java-patterns].
 See the `facts-blocklist` description above for additional information.

-> **Note**: This setting replaces the deprecated `facts-blacklist-type` setting which will be retired in a future release

 ### `schema-check-interval`